147 “me gusta”

 I have an extensive application process, require references, photo ids, and video interviews.
 I don't invite strangers into my home, so we will have to get to know each other first.

-You may not use my address for visas, mail, or deliveries of any kind.
+You may not use my address for mail, or deliveries of any kind.
 For free US mail service look up “general delivery”or for a small fee contact .
-For visas check with the wwoofusa FAQs at

 Please put this word “Sashiki” (spelled 佐敷, not 挿し木 or さしき) in your email to us so we know you have taken the time to read our entire profile.

 My Savannah home has several bedrooms and bathrooms which we may ask you to share with other guests.
-My tiny farm on Daufuskie Island is currently is a construction site, so I can only accept help during the day, there will be no overnight accommodations there.
+The buildings on my tiny farm on Daufuskie Island are currently under renovation, so overnight accommodation is in a camper.

 I do not host people who use tobacco products of any kind or who consume excessive amounts of alcohol.
 Absolutely no illegal activity, such as marijuana possession, cell phone use while driving, or drinking and driving.
-Leaf Marijuana is illegal in Georgia and you may not bring it to my home even for medicinal purposes.
-Also, you must have a Georgia medical marijuana license to bring low THC products to my home.
+Leaf Marijuana is illegal in Georgia and South Carolina you may not bring it to my home even for medicinal purposes.
+Also, you must have a Georgia medical marijuana license to bring low THC products to my home in Georgia and a different South Carolina medical marijuana license to bring that to my tiny farm on Daufuskie Island.

 At my house you must be early to bed, and early to rise.